imBAOSS/Dappergram/notes/progress_log.md

 **BUG** Clicking follow button re-arranges profile pictures... wtf?

-**BUG** Entering the page doesn't reflect current follow status correctly.
+**BUGSOLVED** Entering the page doesn't reflect current follow status correctly.
+- Retraced path to realize that logic to determine whether or not user followee id was included in current user follower was meant for arrays, whereas objects were being returned.

+**BUG** Clicking directly from one profile to the next only changes header.
+Retains pictures, and sometimes stats.

 npm packages to consider:
 react-infinite (infinite scroll)